integerJI/integerJI/README.md

 ### Hi there, I am JeongSu. 👋
 I'm a backend developer skilled in API, DB, and Server.
-I have three years of backend development experience and am studying to be a good developer.
+I have three years of backend development experience and studying to be a good developer.

 My hobbies are running, biking, traveling, and I like to go on trips and take pictures and eat delicious food.